cosmos/cosmos-sdk/docs/spec/distribution/triggers.md

 The pool of a new delegator bond will be 0 for the height at which the bond was added, or the withdrawal has taken place.
-This is achieved by setting `DelegatorDist.WithdrawalHeight` to the height of the triggering transaction.
+This is achieved by setting `DelegatorDistInfo.WithdrawalHeight` to the height of the triggering transaction.

 ## Commission rate change